Australia’s Other Royal Visitor – Princess Birgitta

 Saturday was a private day for Princess Birgitta, taking a helicopter ride along New South Wales’ central coast.
 She departs from Sydney, destined possibly for South Africa where she will be competing in a golf tournament in the coming week, today, October 23rd.Filed under German Royals, Swedish Royals

-Tagged Anniversary, Australia, Hohenzollern, Official Visit, Princess Birgitta, Sport.
+Tagged Anniversary, Australia, House of Hohenzollern, Official Visit, Princess Birgitta of Sweden, Sport.